dmenezesgabriel/workflower/README.md

 - **Workflow**:
   A set of jobs that should be executed with some recurrence.
 - **Job**:
-  A task tha can be execute a python code, a jupyter notebook or some other thing needed.
+  A task that can be execute a python code, a jupyter notebook or some other thing needed.
 - **Uses**:
   What is the operator where the job is executed on, like python, papermill(runs jupyter notebooks).
 - **Trigger**: